jasdeepbajaj/ML_CalorieBurntPredictionModel/README.md

 ## Model

-The core of this project is a machine learning model built using XGBoost, trained on the provided datasets to predict calories burnt.
+The core of this project is a machine learning model built using XGBoostRegressor, trained on the provided datasets to predict calories burnt.
 The model's performance is evaluated using standard metrics and visualized using Matplotlib and Seaborn.

 ## Features